 Strategy – #7 Seek out local or online support groups.

-If you’ve yet to reach out to a helpline or local group, please don’t hesitate.
-Caring can be a stressful and lonely experience.
-Speaking with other people in similar situations, you may find it generates new ideas and even friendships.
+If you’ve yet to reach out to a helpline or local group, then don’t hesitate any longer.
+Caring can be a stressful and lonely experience and through speaking to other people in similar situations, you may find it generates new ideas and even friendships.

 Here are a few networks to take a look at: